thephez/original-evolution-whitepaper/README.md

 and censorship resistant protocol, HTTPS.
 Clients can also access any node in the network to validate Transaction and Transition data using SPV over HTTPS.

-Another aspect to mention regarding DAPI’s security model is that it is based on full ownership of private keys by client users, with private keys never entering DAPI, i.e. DAPI nodes cannot steal users funds.
+Another aspect to mention regarding DAPI's security model is that it is based on full ownership of private keys by client users, with private keys never entering DAPI, i.e. DAPI nodes cannot steal users funds.
 DAPI nodes also never serve code or content, e.g. JavaScript or HTML to a browser; DAPI is purely an XHR over HTTPS based API accessed by (ideally)